Masked Mutant: What? You tricked me! The great Masked Mutant, tricked by a boy!

 - Wiley and the Hairy Man has Wiley do this to the shapeshifting Hairy Man as one of the three tricks he has to pull.

-- Sort of used in Aladdin, where Aladdin does this to Genie to get them out of the cave.
-Though Genie does not do any shapeshifting, he does take the Schmuck Bait out of sheer ego.
-Later, Aladdin tricks Jafar into turning into a genie, which immediately causes him to be sucked into a lamp.
+- Sort of used in Aladdin, where Aladdin does this to Genie to get himself out of the cave without wasting a wish.
+Though Genie doesn't do any shapeshifting, he does take the Schmuck Bait out of sheer ego.
+Later, Aladdin tricks Jafar into wishing to become a genie, which immediately causes him to be sucked into a lamp.
 However, Jafar does need Genie to do this, so he couldn't do it all on his own.
 It did, however, use up Jafar's final wish and prevent him from using his powers (which the Genie had already made quite vast with a previous wish) against Aladdin; he may have been stronger as a genie, but genies are incapable of killing anyone.

 - Alluded to in the "Mickey And The Beanstalk" sequence in Fun and Fancy Free.
-Mickey very nearly talks Willie the Giant into turning into a housefly; but Willie notices him, Donald, and Goofy going for the giant fly-swatter.
-Unfortunately, Willie is a little more Dangerously Genre Savvy than he looks.
+Mickey very nearly talks Willie the Giant into turning into a housefly; unfortunately, Willie insists on changing into a pink bunny instead, upon which he notices Mickey, Donald, and Goofy going for the giant flyswatter.

 - In Fantagiro the heroine tricks the Black Witch into transforming into a crystal — which she shatters.